kaigu1997/gaussian_process_liouville_equation/README.md

 ## Things to Be Done
 - altogether gitignore, gitattributes, makefile
 - combined exact solutions (SE and MQCLE) into one subfolder, with common interface
-- notes, in 简体中文 (for native English speakers, the original literatures are enough)
 - test code and main program, commented in Doxygen style
 ## Reference
 > 1. Colbert D T, Miller W H. A novel discrete variable representation for quantum mechanical reactive scattering via the S-matrix Kohn method.
 J. Chem.
 Phys., 1992, 96(3): 1982-1991.